OpenMDAO/dymos/joss/paper.md

 The difference is that ODEs are explicit functions which are relatively easy to differentiate, but DAEs are implicit functions which are much more difficult to differentiate.
 Since the derivatives are needed to perform optimization, DAEs are more challenging to optimize.

-One relatively common use case for DAEs is differential inclusions, in which the state time-history is posed as a dynamic control and the traditional control schedule needed to achieve that time-history is found using a nonlinear solver within the dynamic model [@Seywald1994].
+One relatively common use case for DAEs is differential inclusions, in which the state trajectory is posed as a dynamic control and the traditional control schedule needed to achieve that trajectory is found using a nonlinear solver within the dynamic model [@Seywald1994].
-For some problems differential inclusion provides a more natural and numerically beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
+For some problems this method provides a more natural and numerically beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
 A simple approach to this is to just use finite-differences across the nonlinear solver, but this has been shown to be expensive and numerically unstable [@gray2014derivatives].
 Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation [@griewank2003mathematical] across the nonlinear solver.